 Female Acne: What you Need to Know

 Statistics show that women are more likely to be affected by acne compared to men.
 Did you know that most women, even in their forties, experience some form of acne every now and then?
 It is interesting that men are affected differently with acne compared to women.
 Male acne usually tend to be more serious while female acne on the other hand is somewhat random and is usually part of their lives.
 As women age however, their acne condition starts to get better but by that, it means still experiencing occasional bumps now and then.
+Check out some proactive plus reviews now.

 Basically there are three phases were women are more prone to acne.
 The first one is puberty.
 Both men and women are often affected by acne during their teenage years.
 This is primarily due to the increased androgen levels in the blood stream.
 Androgens can cause your sebaceous glands to go overdrive.
 These sebaceous glands are responsible for the production of sebum, an oily substance that in regular amounts can keep your pores clean and at the same time protect you from skin damage.
 Sebum, when they reach the opening of your pores, creates a protective layer called the lipid barrier.
 The lipid barrier is a fancy term for a thin film of oil that covers your skin.
 This layer helps your skin to lock in the moisture and to prevent skin dryness.
 When there is too much oil produced, it clogs your pores.
 When oil is trapped with the acne causing bacteria, it creates an inflammatory response and this causes acne.